Find Affordable College Courses

 Read More…

-SUNY Westchester Community College came in at #8 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in New York ranking.
-SUNY Westchester Community College is a medium-sized public school located in the large suburb of Valhalla.
+SUNY Westchester Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #8 on the list.
+SUNY Westchester Community College is a moderately-sized public school located in the large suburb of Valhalla.

 Of the 49 students majoring in allied health at SUNY Westchester Community College, 39% are male and 61% are female.